 Provenance matters too - consumers are not just going to be challenging brands to do real good in the world, but will interrogate supply chains to make sure brand values aren't based on rocky foundations.
-It's not enough to get
+It's not enough to get people to simply buy a product or service 'in the moment', brands need to ensure that consumers feel good about the experience well beyond that moment, as they reflect on what they bought.

 There are brands that get this.

-Think of Adidas' collaboration with

-Parley for the Oceans to make

-running shoes made from recycled

-ocean plastic.
-Or Carlsberg's recent

-ditching of plastic rings for six

-packs, replacing them with glue

-dots on a new Snap Pack.
+Think of Adidas' collaboration with Parley for the Oceans to make running shoes made from recycled ocean plastic.
+Or Carlsberg's recent ditching of plastic rings for six packs, replacing them with glue dots on a new Snap Pack.